-Hay Point/Mackay operates within the GBRWHA, so it is important that portrelated development is managed to protect the environmental values of the Great Barrier Reef.
+Hay Point/Mackay operates within the GBRWHA, so it is important that port-related development is managed to protect the environmental values of the Great Barrier Reef.
 Port activities were specifically recognised by the UNESCO WHC as an existing, long-established ongoing activity within the GBRWHA in the retrospective statement of OUV.
-The master plan seeks to balance port development while protecting the OUV of the GBRWHA and wetland areas including the Sandringham Bay-Bakers Creek aggregate.
-Master planning facilitates sustainable development of the port, optimises existing industries while promoting emerging industries and protecting environmental values.
+The master plan seeks to balance port development while protecting the OUV of the GBRWHA and wetland areas including the Sandringham Bay-Bakers Creek aggregation.
+Master planning facilitates sustainable development of the port, optimising existing industries while promoting emerging industries and protecting environmental values.

-The master plan adopts an approach for managing potential impacts from development within the master planned area by implementing the environmental management hierarchy of avoid, mitigate and/or offset, central to the EMF.
+The master plan adopts an approach for managing potential impacts from development within the master planned area by implementing an approach to environmental management at a strategic level and more specifically for development assessment.
+It supports the hierarchy of "avoid, minimise, offset" which is central to the EMF.